 - On the next page, click on the Programs and Features applet thereafter locate and click on the anti-malware program from the list.

 - Move to the top section and hit the Uninstall button followed by the Next option.

 - Now confirm to permit the changes and wait until the task finishes up.

 Once the task is finished, Restart your Windows 10 device and check if the trouble has solved or not.

 4. Unplug any USB devices

-Utmost time, more devices attached to PC can hamper the smooth function of your system.
-If you are unable to see the pending update, first of all, unplug all the USB cable connected to your system and plug it back again.
+Utmost the time, more devices attached to a PC can hamper the smooth function of your system.
+If you are unable to see the pending update, first of all, unplug all the USB cable connected to your system and plug it back in again.
 In case any specific wore is responsible for this trouble, change it soon to avoid any further damage.